Current Studies

 Michigan Twins Project Follow-Up Study

-The Michigan Twins Project Follow-Up Study seeks updated, developmentally appropriate information for twins and their families who previously participated in the Michigan Twins Project (MTP), now that the twins are older.
+The Michigan Twins Project Follow-Up Study seeks updated information for twins and their families who previously participated in the Michigan Twins Project (MTP), now that the twins are older.
 The examination of developmental differences is a key aspect of the MSUTR, and we hope to conduct follow-ups with many of our twin families.
-Families who participate in the Michigan Twins Project Follow-Up Study are sent a gift card to thank them for their continued participation.
+The study questionnaire can be completed online, and twins/families who participate are sent a gift card to thank them for their continued participation.
 This study is directed by Drs.
-S. Alexandra Burt and Kelly Klump.
+Alex Burt and Kelly Klump.If you have received information in the mail regarding the Michigan Twins Project Follow-Up Study and would like to participate online, please check your recruitment packet to find the specific web address and login information.

 If you do not have this information or are experiencing problems logging in, please contact us at (517) 432-5604 or msutr@msu.edu.